nik-mak/Portfolio/README.md

 Github: https://github.com/nik-mak/Portfolio

 ## Purpose:
-This portfolio was made for assessment at Coder Academy using HTML and CSS.
-May also use it in the future to showcase my skills.
+The purpose of this portfolio is to present my skills as a developer and IT professional and to showcase my skills personality and work.

 ## Functionality/Features:
 - The navbar always remains at the top with links to the other pages.